RobinWragg/JaiTools/README.md

 Syntax highlighting, autocompletion, and Goto Symbol/Anything/Definition for the Jai language in Sublime Text.
 Thank you to GreenLightning for their contributions.

-Sorry, I am no longer developing this as I no longer use Sublime Text.
-Get in touch if you are interested in taking ownership or becoming a collaborator if this repo.

 ## Usage

 ### Autocomplete